Why would we need to amend the academic calendar?

 To do this go to School > Meals > Daily Summary.

-Click the green Open Register button at the bottom left of the screen.
+Click the green Open Register button at the bottom right of the screen.
 The register will then be open.

 Repeat this action for each meal you have for today by clicking each tab at the top of the page, and clicking the green Open Register button for each.